 ICSE Class 6 English Syllabus – Writing

-- Simple messages, invitations, short paragraphs, informal letters applications (Only content, format not required).
+- Simple messages, invitations, short paragraphs, letters (formal and informal) applications.

 - Short compositions based on pictures.